 Compared to the rest of the country, citizens of Speculator spend much less time in their cars: on average, their commute to work is only 15.58 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.

-Speculator is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Speculator does not have a public transit system used by locals to get to and from work.

-The population of Speculator is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.62% of adults in Speculator have a bachelor's degree or even advanced degree.
+The citizens of Speculator are very well educated compared to the average community in the nation: 39.62% of adults in Speculator have a bachelor's degree or even advanced degree.

 The per capita income in Speculator in 2022 was $38,531, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $154,124 for a family of four.
 However, Speculator contains both very wealthy and poor people as well.